hrydgard/ppsspp-site/docs/troubleshooting/my-saves-wont-load.md

 * Attempting to hack the savedata (or downloading hacked savedata)
 * Cheats
-* Crash or powerloss while saving
+* Crash or power loss while saving
 * Bugs in PPSSPP (rare) or even games

 Note that sometimes games have bugs - some even delete your save data depending on how much free space you have.